theseer/phpdox/README.markdown

         No valid packages found
         install failed

-    Try to install the xsl extention of PHP.
+    Try to install the xsl extension of PHP.
 On Ubuntu, you can simply use:

         sudo apt-get install php5-xsl

-    For Redhat based distributions:
+    For Red Hat based distributions:

         sudo yum install php-xsl